From 1 John 1-5

 28 And now, little children, abide in him, so that when he appears we may have confidence and not shrink from him in shame at his coming.
 29 If you know that he is righteous, you may be sure that everyone who practices righteousness has been born of him.
 (1 Jn 2.28-29)

 ‘Abide in him’.
-John has recorded the vine, branches and fruit analogy before (Jn 15.1-17) in relation to abiding in Jesus.
-Here he encourages his listeners to persevere till Jesus’ second appearing.
-Those who continue to abide in Jesus will be confident and unashamed.
+This expression is also used in John’s Gospel within the context of an analogy depicting a vine, its branches and fruit (Jn 15.1-17).
+In relation to abiding in Jesus, John encourages his listeners to persevere in Jesus until His second appearing.
+Those who continue to abide in Jesus will be confident and unashamed when He returns.

 Whoever practices righteousness has been born of God.

 The regular practice of righteousness does not mean sinless perfection.
 As I will discuss below there are different degrees of practice.

 ‘Born of him’.
 The Gk. γεγέννηται is transliterated gegennētai.
 To be ‘born of God’ or ‘born again’ is to enter into a completely new mode of existence, it does not refer to adoption.
 The new spiritual life John describes is marked by righteous (lawful and good) living.
 John is ‘sure’ all God’s children will be like this.

 3 See what kind of love the Father has given to us, that we should be called children of God; and so we are.
 The reason why the world does not know us is that it did not know him.

 2 Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.
 3 And everyone who thus hopes in him purifies himself as he is pure.
 (1 Jn 3.1-3)

 ‘What kind of love’.
 John highlights the powerful love of God.
 He brings his people into his family and recognises them as his children.
 As his children, they now call him Father.